 - All education choice programs that have any connection to public dollars involve “government” in some way (or else there would be no need to pass a law to create them).
 ESAs are the most flexible for parents and the least intrusive form of choice.

 All three methods for providing education choice—vouchers, tax credit scholarships, and ESAs—involve government agencies.
 If private individuals were raising private money to go to kids to attend private schools, and no tax break were involved, there would be no need for legislation!
 Churches and other charities do this every day without legislative action.
-As a tax-credit scholarship, the PACE program (S.903) must involve the Department of Revenue and is not purely private funds: it is by definition donated state tax liability that is controlled (raised and distributed) by a middleman.
-The ESA structure is truly the “money follows the child” idea that conservatives have fought for for years, as state education dollars follow a child directly to parent-directed accounts, giving parents maximum control and decision-making for their child.
+Other bills calling for new tax-credit scholarships in South Carolina, including the one known as “PACE,” must involve the Department of Revenue and is not purely private funds: it is by definition donated state tax liability that is controlled (raised and distributed) by a middleman.
+The ESA structure is truly the “money follows the child” idea that conservatives have championed for years, as state education dollars follow a child directly to parent-directed accounts, giving parents maximum control and decision-making for their child.
 As for tax advantages, education decisions should be made based on what is best for kids and their parents: not on who gets a tax credit.

 - ESAs are constitutional.